ipfs/ipfs-blog/src/_blog/2024-brave-migration-guide.md

 ## Why Migrate?

 - **Imminent Removal:** The IPFS node feature in Brave is being [phased out](https://github.com/brave/brave-browser/issues/37735#issuecomment-2247764368) and will happen once you update to v1.69.153 or later.
 To ensure uninterrupted access to your IPFS data, migration is necessary, especially if you pinned something, or published with IPNS.
-- **Limitations of the Brave Implementation:** The Brave-integrated IPFS node had some drawbacks.
-The access to WebUI was hidden behind `brave://ipfs-internal`.
-DNSLink detection was based on HTTP header rather than DNS TXT lookup.
-Running IPFS node required the Brave browser to be open for content and IPNS announcements to function, and in early days did not even start `ipfs daemon` before `ipfs://` was used for the first time, leading to content from local repository not being provided to IPFS Mainnet peers.
 - **Improved Functionality:** Migrating to a standalone IPFS solution like IPFS Desktop offers several advantages:
   1. Automatic security and performance updates without relying on browser updates.
   2. Ability to customize your IPFS node configuration, no vendor-specific overrides.
   3. Browser-agnostic background service, allowing your node to run independently of any specific browser.
-  4. Easy access to your files in WebUI via system status bar icon.
+  4. Easy access to your files in WebUI via system status bar icon, and right-click file manager integration (on Windows).

 ### Time Investment